ksharindam/qalculator/README.rst

 Qalculator
 ==========
-A simple Calculator written in PyQt4
+A simple and scientific Calculator written in PyQt4

 **Dependency** = python2.7, python-qt4